repoze/repoze.who/README.txt

    into the identity dictionary: ``repoze.who.userid``.
 If this key is present in the identity dictionary, no authenticators will be asked to authenticate the identity.
 This effectively allows an ``IIdentifier`` plugin to become an ``IAuthenticator`` plugin when breaking apart the responsibility into two separate plugins is "make-work".
 Preauthenticated identities will be selected first when deciding which identity to use for any given request.
 Our cookie plugin doesn't use this feature.

-.. function::  remember(environ, identity)
+.. method::  IIdentifier.remember(environ, identity)

    If we've passed a REMOTE_USER to the WSGI application during ingress (as a result of providing an identity that could be